 Heredity also plays a vital role in making one intolerant to fructose.
-Hereditary fructose intolerance (HFI) is a metabolic disease.
-It is caused due to the absence of a fructose-digesting enzyme called aldolase B (2).
+Hereditary fructose intolerance (HFI) is a rare metabolic disease.
+It is caused due to the absence of an enzyme called aldolase B (2).
 This absence is actually a result of a mutation in the ALDOB gene that makes this protein (enzyme).

 Hereditary fructose intolerance is passed from one generation to the next.
 Not all individuals in a generation might show severe symptoms, though.
 Whether it is genetic or sporadic, fructose intolerance might be confused with galactosemia or liver diseases (2).

 Also, similar symptoms appear when you eat a lot of other processed or stale foods.
 We tend to ignore them.
 Then, how would you know it is fructose intolerance?

 Well, you should certainly see a doctor if the above symptoms have become a routine and chronic.
 You could also observe what triggers the intolerance symptoms – a particular type of food or a specific combination of ingredients that are high in fructose.